 - Look for early signs of malnutrition: Ask their physician to run blood tests that look at protein levels.

 - Make sure there are no physical problems that could be interfering with eating, like dental issues.

 - Read over all the cautions that came with their prescriptions or look up the drug names online to see what effects they might have on appetite and taste buds; if you suspect any, ask doctors if substitutions can be made.

 Malnutrition: Getting Appetite Back On Track

-If you are still concerned about whether your parent is eating right, especially if the overall amount doesn’t seem to be much, consider consulting with a registered dietitian who can outline the best food choices and let you know what combinations of servings from the various food groups will add up to a diet that is even better than just “good.”
+If you are still concerned about whether your parent is eating right, especially if the overall amount doesn’t seem to be much, consider consulting with a registered dietitian.
+They may recommend adding vitamins and supplements to your parent’s diet and can outline the best food choices, letting you know what combinations of servings from the various food groups will add up to a diet that is even better than just “good.”